 Now, you have just installed your blog, and you can login to your dashboard to start editing your settings or simply creating posts.
 To access your login page, add wp-admin at the end of your blog address, it should look like:

-I hope that you understood and installed your blog as it should be without errors, and now you’re able to start blogging.
+I hope that you understood and installed your WordPress blog with Softaculous as it should be without errors, and now you’re able to start blogging.
 Please add any issue that you’ve found or problems with WordPress and Softaculous installation in your comment, I’ll be happy to help.